Max Muncy Player Props: Dodgers vs. Mets

 Mets Pitching Rankings

-- The 8.8 strikeouts per nine innings put together by the Mets pitching staff ranks 14th in MLB.

-- The Mets' 4.14 team ERA ranks 11th among all league pitching staffs.
+- The Mets have a 4.22 team ERA that ranks 14th among all MLB pitching staffs.

-- Mets pitchers combine to surrender the fourth-most home runs in baseball (25 total, 1.5 per game).
+- Mets pitchers combine to give up 27 total home runs at a rate of 1.5 per game (second-most in baseball).

 © 2023 Data Skrive.
 All rights reserved.